jan-carreras/ddia/docs/design/20220110-multi-type-support.md

 # Purpose

-Add support to multiple datatypes on the Storage layer.
+Add support to multiple data types on the Storage layer.

 # Background